MehrdadKalhori/Holographic-Optical-Tweezers-Simulator/README.md

 ---

-## 📐 Line Profile & Fringe Spacing Analysis
+## 📐 6.
+Spatial Frequency & Interference Fringe Analysis

-When multi-trap holographic arrays are projected onto the focal plane, close-proximity optical fields overlap, creating spatial interference fringes:
+When multi-trap holographic arrays are projected onto the focal plane, close-proximity optical fields overlap, creating complex spatial interference fringes:
 * **Line Cut Profiler:** The *Topology View* automatically maps a $1\text{D}$ spatial intensity slice cut across the exact mid-plane of the trapping network.
 This lets researchers measure the precise potential energy barrier height ($U_{barrier}$) separating adjacent traps.
 * **Fringe Geometry:** By analyzing the peak-to-peak distance of these multi-trap patterns, the system illustrates how phase modulation limits or enhances local trapping confinement, showing where field cross-talk could disrupt spatial stability.

 ---

-## 🌊 Incoming vs. Outgoing Waves (Converging & Diverging Fields)
+## 🌊 7.
+Wavefront Geometry: Converging Gradients and Diverging Scattering Fields

 The simulator accurately maps the geometric wave transformations necessary to form a stable $3\text{D}$ optical gradient trap:
 * **Converging Wavefronts:** High-angle convergence vectors are calculated based on the objective's Numerical Aperture.
-Planar wavefronts hitting the pupil are warped into highly focused spherical waves, generating the intense spatial intensity gradients ($\nabla I$) required to pull particles inward.
+Planar wavefronts hitting the pupil are warped into highly focused spherical waves, generating intense spatial intensity gradients ($\nabla I$) required to pull particles inward.
 * **Diverging Wavefronts:** Past the exact focal plane ($z > 0$), the wave front rapidly diverges.
 The simulator tracks how the scattering force can dominate the axial gradient pull if the lens NA is too low, physically driving larger specimens along the optical axis instead of capturing them.

 ---

-## 🔀 Compare A/B Mode (Side-by-Side Validation)
+## 🔀 8.
+Comparative Hydrodynamic Analysis (Rayleigh vs. Mie Cross-Talk)

 To analyze sample heterogeneity, the *Virtual Microscope* introduces an active **A/B Comparison Layout**:
 * **Rayleigh Regime (Mode A):** Models small dielectric structures ($a \ll \lambda$) where gradient forces dominate, locking the particle tightly within the beam focal core.